Visage (band): First incarnation (1978–1985)

 Although still recording, Visage then took a two-year hiatus from releasing any new material due to contractual difficulties with their management company.
-Polydor issued a "best of" compilation, Fade to Grey – The Singles Collection, which included all of the singles released to date and the previously unreleased "In the Year 2525".
+Polydor issued a "best of" compilation, Fade to Grey – The Singles Collection, which included all the singles released to date and the previously unreleased "In the Year 2525".
 Although the album was certified Gold in the UK for pre-release sales to stores, it only peaked at No. 38 in the UK Albums Chart after its release in November 1983.

 In 1984, with their contractual problems resolved, Visage returned with their third album, Beat Boy.
 Released in October 1984, the album was a critical and commercial failure, peaking at No. 79 in the UK.
 Two singles from the album, "Love Glove" and "Beat Boy", also failed to make the UK top 40.
 By this time, Billy Currie and Dave Formula had also left the band (though they received a "special thanks" credit on the album sleeve for their input), leaving only Strange and Egan from the original line-up along with Steve Barnacle and new recruits Gary Barnacle (Steve Barnacle's brother) and Andy Barnett who also was a member of FM and ASAP.
 A decision to make Visage a live band instead of a strictly studio-based project also failed to meet with success and the band split in 1985.
-Their final release was a Visage video compilation of the band's promotional videos and other footage, including Strange's 1983 trip to North Africa.
-The compilation does not, however, include the original video for the "Love Glove" single which was filmed at a late-night Dockland location in London in 1984.
+Their final release was a video compilation of the band's promotional videos and other footage, including Strange's 1983 trip to North Africa.
+The compilation does not include the original video for the "Love Glove" single which was filmed at a late-night Dockland location in London in 1984.

-Following the demise of Visage, Strange and Barnacle then formed the short-lived band Strange Cruise, though this too proved unsuccessful.
+Following the demise of Visage, Strange and Barnacle then formed the short-lived band Strange Cruise with various other musicians, though this too proved unsuccessful.
 Visage returned to the charts once more when a Bassheads remix of "Fade to Grey" was a UK Top 40 hit in 1993.